Ascertaining the Uncertainty Relations via Quantum Correlations

-$|\psi_{12}^{(n)}\rangle$ have the following property
+$|\psi_{12}^{(m)}\rangle$ have the following property

-where $O_i =\vec{\sigma}_i \cdot\vec{n}_{o}$ is an operator acting on the $i$ partite and $\vec{n}_{o}$ is a unit vector in the $\vec{a}$-$\vec{b}$ ($x$-$z$) plane.
+where $V_i =\vec{\sigma}_i \cdot\vec{v}$ is an operator acting on the $i$th partite and $\vec{v}$ is a unit vector in the $\vec{a}$-$\vec{b}$ (i.e., $x$-$z$) plane.
 With the definition of projection operators in Eq.(\ref{complete-relation}), an arbitrary quantum state ($|\psi_1\rangle$) of partite 1 can be obtained via a projective measurement {\bf P} on partite 2 (see Fig.\ref{Fig-Measure-PDM})